Test-taking Preparation Quick Tips

 - To look for patterns in your performance and flaws in your thinking, analyze your test-taking behaviors by reviewing the test and establish strategies to correct your identified problems.

-Do not change answers without good reason or sound rationale.
+- Do not change answers without sound, logical rationale.